knarasimhar/sharepointDevelopment/SPAPIDetail.md

              createdby : current login user from UI or u can take from FMR LIST current assigni assignevent : send the event id as integer based on 9th API details. assignedto : send the next approval user based on role to user mapping from UI.
+             TASKTYPE : 1 or 2 or 3 1 for normal flow,2 for additional flow,3 for ROP flow
+             areviewuserTo: Need to be send for Aditional or ROP user
+             SPFmrID: send the current FMR ID
              *Note  : createdby and assignedto parameters should be "user login name" which are mapped to Sharepoint users

   Response output: {"Message":"Success"}